Annie — Rooster

 You become a patron in the Criterion Bar, overhearing Stamford and Watson, you sit in a corner of the rooms at Baker street as Holmes and Watson discuss the case, you are in John Ferrier’s house when Brigham Young admonishes him – you are there.

 The adaptation by Bart Lovins remains quite faithful to the Canon – the few minor changes are easily accepted.
 Mr. Lovins is also the Director.
 Lighting and sound by Jerry McAllister are very effective.

-Erik Singer and Steven Williams make a marvelous Holmes and Watson and the supporting cast – Barabara Balph, Duane Domutz, Leonard Gibbs, James Hay, Rebecca Ingalls, Mark D. Ransom, Charles Roden and Larry Stock – slide easily through their multiple roles.
+Erik Singer and Steven Williams make a marvelous Holmes and Watson, and the supporting cast – Barbara Balph, Duane Domutz, Leonard Gibbs, James Hay, Rebecca Ingalls, Mark D. Ransom, Charles Roden, and Larry Stock – slide easily through their multiple roles.
 Producers Robert and Jennifer Spahr are to be thanked for this effort.

 In years to come, if Mr. Lovins fulfills his intention of doing more of the Canon, you will be proud to say you saw his initial offering.